MatteoDarienzo/BaySMEV/README.md

 - F is assumed as a 2-parameters Weibull distribution with a left-censoring approach.

-- Scale and shape parameters of the Weibull distribution are estimated by means of 1) MLE with fminsearch minimization function or 2) Bayesian inference with STAN package.
+- Scale and shape parameters of the Weibull distribution are estimated by means of  (choice of the user):  1) MLE with fminsearch minimization function or 2) Bayesian inference with STAN package.

 - BaySMEV source codes are written in R.